BRMS Clubs & Activities:

 Advisor: Mrs. Lochner

 Science Club is a fun and social way to explore different areas of science through hands on activities.
 Science Club is open to all 6th, 7th and 8th grade students.
 We meet 1-2 times a month to complete activities in all areas of science.
 Come when you can; it is not required to attend every session.
-Listen to the Morning Bark for meeting dates or ask Ms. Lochner in room 223 or Mrs. O’Dea in room 222 for more information.
+Listen to the Morning Bark for meeting dates or ask Mrs. O’Dea in room 222 for more information.
 Science Club webpage

 Advisor: Mr. Sacchitella

 Science Olympiad is a competitive club.
 Pairs of students work together in two or three science related events.
 Science Olympiad competes at the Regional level against other schools.
 Medals are awarded at the end of the competitions for each event.
-There are three types of events that kids can participate in.
-Building, scientific process, and knowledge events are the three basic categories of events.
+There are three categories of events that kids can participate in: building, scientific process, and knowledge.
 Top teams move on to compete at the State level.
 For more information, see the Science Olympiad page on Mr. Sacchitella’s website: Science O Club

 Select Chorus - 6th grade